mwpreston/rubrik-roxie-plugin-for-errbot/docs/quick-start.md

 To take an on demand snapshot of the same VM with the currently assigned SLA Domain the following commmand is issued:
 `!ondemandsnapshot --vm VM1`

-The bot iwill in turn issue the commands to the Rubrik cluster to take the on-demand snapshot and respond with a message outlining the result.
+The bot will in turn issue the commands to the Rubrik cluster to take the on-demand snapshot and respond with a message outlining the result.
 Illustrated below are a few of the possible outcomes when taking on-demand snapshots

 PIC